JB243/jb243.github.io/README.md

 >> ○ <span style="color:red">By the way,</span> will the countries' enthusiasm for education be lowered even if the final and best knowledge system for all fields is disclosed?

+>> ○ <span style="color:red">However,</span> the diversity of available knowledge is related to a pluralistic society, which will alleviate the high educational fervor characteristic of a monistic society.

 > ○ The monopoly of knowledge runs out faster than expected.
 The day to realize the equality of knowledge will not be that far away.

 > ○ The democratization of knowledge reduces <span style="color:orange"><b>social conflict</b></span>.